Pilar Bardem: Activism

 Pilar Bardem was often called "La Bardem", and was well known in Spain not only as an actress, but for her outspoken left-wing political views, particularly close to the party United Left.
 During the dictatorship of Francisco Franco she remained close to the clandestine Communist Party.

 She toiled for "labor rights for actors, civil rights for women", and "a more liberal Catholic Church" (she affirmed a belief that women should be able to become priests).
 Bardem identified her long struggle, working several jobs at once to raise her children, as not uncommon.
 She was just "one of so many".

 In 2003 Bardem opposed the Spanish government's decision to send troops to Iraq together with other Spanish actors.
 On 5 February 2003 was invited, among other actors and actresses, to the Congress of Deputies, from which they were evicted after displaying T-shirts and shouting anti-war slogans.

 For the 2004 European Parliament election, she was part of the United Left candidacy, but was not elected.

 She was a vocal supporter of the Sahrawi cause.
 In December 2021, during a homage paid to her at the FiSahara, the Polisario delegate to Spain announced that she will be posthumously bestowed the Sahrawi citizenship.

 In 2017 her children prepared a surprise tribute for her, in which 1,300 artists participated.
 During that event, and already ill, she expressed her desire to see the Third Spanish Republic proclaimed before her death.

 Personal life

-Born to performers Rafael Bardem and Matilde Muñoz Sampedro in Seville on 14 March 1939, she was the sister of the renowned film director Juan Antonio Bardem.
-She dropped out of studies in medicine, and started working as model.

-Bardem married José Carlos Encinas Doussinague in October 1961 with whom she had her four children, one of them died shortly after birth: Carlos, Mónica, and Javier Bardem.
-In her book La Bardem she related that her husband abused her until she got a divorce.
+Bardem married José Carlos Encinas Doussinague in October 1961 with whom she had her four children.
+One of them died shortly after birth.
+Her three surviving children are Carlos, Mónica, and Javier Bardem.
+In her book La Bardem she related that her husband abused her.
+She got a formal church-endorsed separation in 1973.
+Afterwards, she was involved with several actors, among them Agustín González.

+She lived in the Retiro district of Madrid and was a big fan of football team FC Barcelona.

 Encinas died in December 1995 of leukemia.
-Afterwards, she had an affair with several actors, among them Agustín González.

-She lived in the Retiro district of Madrid and was a big fan of football team FC Barcelona.

 Death

 A regular smoker, she survived lung cancer.

 She died in the Clínica Ruber in Madrid on 17 July 2021, aged 82, after suffering from a serious lung disease since 2013.
 Her body was later cremated in the Madrid town of San Lorenzo de El Escorial.